 I'm the Caldwell Titcomb Professor in the Department of African and African American Studies and the Department of Philosophy at Harvard University, where I have taught since 2000.
-I first became interested in philosophy (and in the world of ideas more generally) at Florida A & M University.
+I first became interested in philosophy and in the world of ideas more generally at Florida A & M University.
 I earned my Ph.D in philosophy at the University of Pittsburgh (1998).

 My research and teaching interests include social and political philosophy, Africana philosophy, philosophy of law, critical philosophy of race, history of black political thought, and philosophy of social science.
 The thinkers who have most influenced me include Martin Delany, Karl Marx, W.E.B.
-Du Bois, Richard Wright, John Rawls, and G.A.
+Du Bois, Richard Wright, Martin Luther King, Jr., John Rawls, and G.A.
 Cohen.
 In terms of subject matter, philosophical style, and approach to the questions I address, I try to emulate and build upon the writings of Bernard R. Boxill and Kwame Anthony Appiah.